-This may seem like bad news, but it’s not.
-The understanding and acceptance of this fact is one of the steps on the path to building internal safety structures.
+This may seem like bad news, but it's not.
+The understanding and acceptance of this fact are one of the steps on the path to building internal safety structures.
 This leads back to the question — where does the sense of safety actually reside?
 Is it available only when the outer environment gives it to us?
 As children, that was the case.
 As children, we were physically and emotionally dependent on our caregivers.
-Brain science has determined that the internal scaffolding we create in our minds about how the world works is deeply patterned by the time we are six or seven years old.
+Psychology has determined that the internal scaffolding we create in our minds about how the world works is deeply patterned by the time we are six or seven years old.

 When those structures are developed as children we bring them with us into our adult relationships.
 If, however, we are lacking in those internal formations, we have the capacity to develop them.
 We possess the capacity to literally complete the task of growing ourselves up.

 How to find a sense of safety in our most intimate relationships when it seems to be playing hide-and-seek with us?
 We can call “Come out, come out wherever you are,” like this: the key is to begin to make friends with the sense of feeling unsafe.
 Don’t try to get rid of it.
 Don’t scold it.
 In the same way, a loving parent would comfort a scared child, you can compassionately invite your sense of unsafe to reveal itself to you.
 Each time you do this, your compassion is literally building, re-building, structures of safety.